LordGolias/Brytenwalda/README.md

 This repository contains the necessary code to compile the Brytenwalda mod for Mount and Blade.
 Thanks for checking it out!

+You can compile it using Python 3, and it has no other dependencies.

 ## Compile and installing the mod

 To compile the mod, run::